fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

      </AI>
    </ResultContainer>
    ```
-1. If you want to embed React components as a (potentially transitive) child of `<AI>`, you need to update the hacky list in [our custom react wrapper](../../packages/nextjs-demo/src/app/react.ts).
+1. If you want to embed React components as a (potentially transitive) child of `<AI>`, you need to update the hacky list in our custom react wrapper (`packages/nextjs-demo/src/app/react.ts`).

 ## Limitations & Implementation Notes